Is Redis for PCF right for your enterprise?

 OS Redis Security

-Redis for PCF supports configuring multiple availability zones (AZs).
+On-demand Redis for PCF supports configuring multiple availability zones (AZs) to improve resiliency.
 However, assigning multiple AZs to Redis service instances does not provide high availability.
 This is because each individual Redis service instance is a single VM without clustering capabilities.

-- On-Demand plans can be configured to deploy service instances to any AZ.
+- For on-demand plans: Service instances can be configured to deploy to any AZ.
 If you select multiple AZs, service instances are distributed randomly between them.
 This improves resiliency.

-- Shared-VM service instances run on a single VM in the AZ in which the tile is deployed.
+- For the shared-VM plan: Service instances run on a single VM in the AZ in which the tile is deployed.